 Maybe it’s because runners are competitive, or strive to have constant improvement.
 Or, maybe it’s even because we’re trying to fit in with, or one-up our peers.
 But, one of the most common themes with runners, and probably mostly with newer runners is the obsession with their pace and mileage.
+If you are looking to improve your performance there are many articles at Discover Magazine explaining the effect of CBD in your performance.

 Your pace and distance clearly have a place in training, and are important training tools when training for a specific race distance, or dictating what pace to workout at for desired results.
 What newer runners don’t realize or think about is that the distance you cover is a byproduct of how hard you were working and for how long.
 Additionally, the pace you run is also a byproduct of this same work over an amount of time.
 The common denominator in these that you can’t change is, time.
 You can however change the amount of work done during this time.
 In addition to this, your body feels and understands how hard it’s working, it doesn’t know how fast or far you went.